corpun logoWorld Corporal Punishment Research

 • Enterprise High School

 The handbook for the enormous Enterprise High School (2,590 students in grades 9 through 12) mentions corporal punishment ("licks") frequently.
 It is one of the penalties for skipping class.
 For a fourth tardy to school or a second dress-code violation, students receive 2 licks or two hours' detention.
 For a fifth tardy or a third dress-code violation, it is three licks or 3 hours.
 Paddling may also be administered for, among much else, displays of affection, fighting, bullying, profanity, littering, not being off campus by 3.45 pm, and "general misbehavior".
-Students in grades 9 through 12 who drive a vehicle to school may be spanked 2 or 3 licks for parking it in the wrong spot or other driving offenses.
+Students in grades 9 through 12 who drive a vehicle to school may be spanked (2 or 3 licks) for parking it in the wrong spot, or for reckless driving or speeding.
 Use of a cell phone brings 2 licks or 2 hours' detention at the first offense.
 Parents may write a letter to exempt their son or daughter from CP.

 There are similar rules (minus the motoring provisions) at the two junior-high schools (Dauphin and Coppinville).